JohnSnowLabs/spark-nlp/docs/en/Serving_Spark_NLP_via_API_Databricks_and_MLFlow.md

 By just using that Python code, you can already consume it for production purposes from any external web app.

-**IMPORTANT**: As per 17/02/2022, there is an issue being studied by Databricks team, regarding the creation on the fly of job clusters to serve MLFlow models that require configuring the Spark Session with specific jars.
+IMPORTANT: As per 17/02/2022, there is an issue being studied by Databricks team, regarding the creation on the fly of job clusters to serve MLFlow models that require configuring the Spark Session with specific jars.
 This will be fixed in later versions of Databricks.
 In the meantime, the way to go is using Databricks Jobs API.

 </div><div class="h3-box" markdown="1">